aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 # FAQ

-**Q: How can I toggle an interrupt from within the CL?**
+**Q: How can I toggle an interrupt event from within the CL?**

-Toggling of user interrupts on the CL<=>Shell interface will generate an MSI-X that gets translated to an event in Linux userspace that an application can poll() on.
+Toggling of user interrupt event by toggling the `cl_sh_apppf_int_req` interface to an MSI-X, which gets translated to an event in Linux userspace that an application can poll() on.
 Follow https://github.com/aws/aws-fpga/master/blob/hdl/docs/AWS_Shell_Interface_Specification.md) for the hardware interface details.

 **Q: How do I stop interrupts/events?**

-To stop all the interrupts/events, one should disable the toggling of interrupt pins at the CL side (implementation specific)
+To stop all the interrupts/events, one should disable the toggling of interrupt pins at the CL side (implementation specific).

-**Q: How can I mask an interrupt/event?**
+**Q: How can I stop receiving interrupt events?**

 There are three options to mask an interrupt/event:

 i) An application can stop calling poll() on the event file-descriptor.
-The interrupt may still toggle and the kernel EDMA driver will get invoked; but the application in Linux userspace will not see it.
+The interrupt may still toggle and thekernel EDMA driver will get invoked; but the application in Linux userspace will not see it.

 ii) Call close() for all the file-descriptors associated with the specification interrupt/event, the EDMA driver will mask the interrupt